malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Contains the initial chain of trust for the Defender.
-This value is only given when you retrieve a single Defender.
+Contains the initial chain of trust for the enforcer.
+This value is only given when you retrieve a single enforcer.

 ##### `logLevel`

 Type: `enum(Info | Debug | Warn | Error | Trace)`

-Log level of the Defender.
+Log level of the enforcer.

 Default value: